Quarterly Shelter Statistics Reporting

 • Intakes and outcomes are reported for cats and dogs only, including kittens and puppies.

-• Intake fields are for live animals only, no DOA animals should be reported in your statistics.
+• Intake fields are for live animals only, no DOA animals should be reported in your intake or outcomes.

 • The purpose of the reporting is to track shelter intake numbers and types, as well as final disposition numbers and types, for animals that come into your custody and care.

-• Animals brought to your facility for clinic days, veterinary care, or other services should NOT be reported in your intake or outcomes.
+• Animals brought to your facility for clinic days, veterinary care, or other "in and out" services should NOT be reported in your intake or outcomes.

 • Animals sent into foster homes, offsite adoption centers such as Petco/PetSmart, short/long term care at an offsite veterinary hospital, etc. should stay IN your inventory and should NOT be reported in outcomes until their final disposition is determined.